David Bratman – Studies in English on the works of J.R.R. Tolkien

 Wayne G. Hammond and Christina Scull, J.R.R.
 Tolkien: Artist & Illustrator (HarperCollins, Houghton Mifflin, 1995).
 A book-length text on Tolkien’s development and interests as a visual artist, accompanied by extensive illustrations.

-Judith Priestman, ed.
-J.R.R.
+Judith Priestman, J.R.R.
 Tolkien: Life and Legend (Bodleian Library, 1992).
-Illustrated and annotated catalog of the Bodleian Library’s 1992 exhibition of Tolkien’s art and writings.
+Illustrated and annotated catalogue of the Bodleian Library’s 1992 exhibition of Tolkien’s art and writings.

 Tolkien and the Inklings